canonical/proxy-confdb-demo/README.md

 $ snap refresh snapcraft --beta
 ```

-We need to use staging since the confdbs API is disabled on production:
+We need to use staging since the confdb schemas API is disabled on production:

 ```console
 $ snapcraft edit-confdb-schema <account-id> network --key-name=<key-name>